-01 111 is resimy.
-Max timum number of people in facility per floor limited to: sure ase note: This document may be updated as additional information and resources become available so be to check the Long Beach COVID-19 website at www.longbeach.gov/covid19 regularly for any updates to document.
-Swimming pools at day camps must comply with Protocols for Public Swimming Pools (Appendix K).
-Office spaces for Day Camps must comply with Office Worksite Protocols (Appendix G).
-This s checklist covers:
+Please note: This document may be updated as additional information and resources become available so be sure to check the Long Beach COVID-19 website at www.longbeach.gov/covid19 regularly for any updates to this document.

+- ☐ Swimming pools at day camps must comply with Protocols for Public Swimming Pools (Appendix K). - Office spaces for Day Camps must comply with Office Worksite Protocols (Appendix G).